-Patients are referred to Marie Curie, from the NHS for symptom control, end of life care and respite.
+Patients are referred to the Marie Curie (Cwm Taf Morgannwg) from the NHS for symptom control, end of life care and respite.
 For Marie Curie to become involved in a patient's care they must be referred by a healthcare professional already involved in their care.
 The NHS is responsible for ensuring that before referring a patient the District Nurse or their nominated representative undertakes the necessary risk assessment.
 The District Nurse or nominated representative will make a referral based on their assessment and every attempt will be made to allocate care.
 Staff feedback to the Local Clinical Coordination Centre (LCCC) to enable appropriate allocation of staff.